Seanbaby: Writing career

 Seanbaby's original website houses many reviews of old video games, a substantial section on the old Super-Friends cartoon, critiques on old DC comics, a collection of Hostess Pie ads (with commentary), sarcastic commentary on Christian fundamentalists and hipsters, examples of poorly translated English, reviews of bad movies and comics, ineffective or overblown self-defense techniques, current events, and a photo gallery of himself with friends.

 Seanbaby was a frequent writer for Electronic Gaming Monthly.
 In addition to his reviews and other content, he wrote a monthly column concerning bad games entitled "Rest of The Crap."
 He was a frequent contributor on the popular gaming website 1UP.com, where his EGM work was posted.
 He provides commentary on bad games for 1UP's Broken Pixels show.
-He also writes a column called "The Final Last Word" for The Wave magazine of Silicon Valley.
+He also wrote a column called "The Final Last Word" for The Wave magazine of Silicon Valley.

 He was also a writer for the short-lived MTV2 animated comedy show The Adventures of Chico and Guapo.
 He has returned to regularly updating seanbaby.com and began writing as a columnist for Cracked.com.
 Apart from the typical "listicles" of Cracked.com, Seanbaby's articles also include parodical comics, usually golden-age comicbooks with altered dialogue, and the running gag of 1930's ice-cream mascot "Popsicle Pete" being characterized as a supernatural monster.
 In 2020, he and fellow Cracked veteran Robert Brockway began publishing comedy articles on the Patreon-supported 1-900-HOTDOG where they also produce a weekly podcast, the Dogg Zzone 9000.
+Seanbaby and Brockway and Jason Pargin also created the 'Bigfeets' podcast, recapping the television show Mountain Monsters.